 Once enabled, users can select all documents in a result listing and execute an action on them.
 A selection can be done while browsing content and in the context of search results.
 It is possible to select all documents after using filters as well to fine-tune the results first.
 Note that adding filters, changing the display or the sort order for the results causes the current selection to be lost: this results in sending a different query to the server and we cannot keep track of the difference between the two without hurting performance.

 Clicking on the checkbox of the header selects all documents at once, both the visible ones and the ones that are not currently displayed on screen.
 Clicking it again deselects all documents.
-Note that it is not possible to deselect documents individually at this stage.

 Once the selection is made, the following default actions are available as bulk actions: